 E-Liquid is the substance that is heated to make the vapor in an electronic cigarette.
-Even as integral it is to the e-cigarette, e-liquid is truly a simple compound, made up of only a few ingredients that have been around for many years.
+Even as integral it is to the e-cigarette, e-liquid (or vape juice) is truly a simple compound, made up of only a few ingredients that have been around for many years.
 By dissecting each component you find in e-liquid you can discover what the long-term effects of exposure might be, even though e-cigarettes, haven’t been on the market for even a decade yet.

 History of E-Cigs

 When Hon Lik, a Chinese pharmacist, began toiling with the idea of the modern e-cigarette, he did so with improved health and harm reduction in mind.
 He was a heavy smoker himself for years and his father had died of lung cancer, so his motivations were clear.
 In 2007 the new devices hit the market, and it wasn’t long before they were off and running.
 In 2014 the e-cigarette market grossed 2.5 billion dollars in sales and all signs point to the market only continuing to grow.

 As electronic e-cigarettes grow in popularity, concerns about their health effects and how the e-liquid effects the user has become a topic of concern.
 In fact, recently, Public Health England came out in support of e-cigarettes, claiming that they are 95% less harmful than traditional smokes, and should be considered potential tools in cessation strategies.
 However safer, the question still remains about the true long term effect of e-cigarette use and the inhalation of vaporized e-liquid.